OstrowskiDev/old-school-youtube/docs/selectors.md

    - not recommended to use as a parent selector, on smaller desktop screens may not render at all or get disabled by yt (children will be moved to other parent)

 ## Shorts on Video Page:
-its very rare for video page to display shorts
+Video page seems to display shorts section based on how many times user was watching shorts in the past.
+Because of that users that have avoided shorts may not see this section at all/very rarely.

 1. **`#contents.ytd-item-section-renderer`**
    - top level container